How to Say "The bear can open the magic book" in Korean | -아/어요 Grammar

 What does "The bear can open the magic book" mean in Korean?

-The Korean sentence "곰은 마법의 책을 열 수 있어요." translates to "The bear can open the magic book." in English. "곰은 마법의 책을 열 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "곰은 마법의 책을 열 수 있어요." translates to "The bear can open the magic book." in English.
+When Korean speakers hear "곰은 마법의 책을 열 수 있어요.", they immediately picture the scene: the bear can open the magic book.
+The sentence is compact yet vivid — a hallmark of well-formed Korean.

 Pronunciation guide: gomeun mabeopui chaekeul yeol su iteoyo.